tdw33/Dungeon-Java-Game/docs/0-manuals/maintenance.md

 - The tiles are not embedded into the map to keep them lightweight.
 Rather, they are linked at run time using libGDXs capabilities

-- We recommend you use [Tiled Map Editor](https://www.mapeditor.org/) if you want to create you own levels.
+- We recommend you use [Tiled Map Editor](https://www.mapeditor.org/) if you want to create your own levels.

   - probably the best way to do so would be to copy one of our maps and then modify it